-If you don't have time to make the dry rub, Trader Joe's makes a Seasoning Salt that is a great substitute.
-If you'd like, trim the membrane on the back of the ribs.
-I prefer to keep it attached so the meat doesn't completely fall off the bone.
-If you're really short on time, sprinkle seasoning salt on the ribs and use good quality jarred BBQ sauce, such as Bone Suckin' Sauce.
+If you don’t have time to make the dry rub, Trader Joe’s makes a Seasoning Salt that is a good substitute.
+If you’d like, trim the membrane on the back of the ribs.
+I prefer to keep it attached so the meat doesn’t completely fall off the bone.
+To make this Whole30, use compliant ketchup and omit the Worcestershire.

 To make the BBQ sauce:

 - 1/2 yellow onion, finely minced